Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: If you’re looking to get connected immediately or need to enable non-wireless devices to receive internet signal, then this is the best travel router for you.
 All you need to do is plug this router in and you’re good to go, making it simple and streamlined for most users.

 The Vonets VAR11N-300 travel router is one of the more unique options in our buying guide, simply because it doesn’t look like the other options.
-It features two large cables that are not removable, which connect to a modem and power source (unfortunately the power adapter isn’t included) in order to provide Wi-Fi for your devices.
+It features two large cables that are not removable, which connect to a modem and power source (unfortunately the power adapter isn’t included) to provide Wi-Fi for your devices.
 The connected cables can get in the way at times, but they’re surprisingly durable for such an affordable product.

 The VAR11N-300 can enable non-wireless devices to receive a wireless signal, which is helpful for network printers or older gaming consoles.
 However, it of course can still operate as a travel router, producing upwards of 300 Mbps of bandwidth.
 We were also impressed by the Vonets router’s ultra-compact size.
 This device can easily fit into your pocket with room to spare, making it perfect for minimalist travelers.
 You might also like the best tabs for reading buying guide for minimalist tablet options.